AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

  - Audit documents
    * This section includes all the information related to each audit, including audit documents, presentations preparation, and feedback from other stakeholders in each audit tutorials.
  - Deision log
-   * This section contains each decision making process during the project, including background, SWOT anlaysis of option considered, action items and the outcomes.
+   * This section contains each decision-making process during the project, including background, SWOT analysis of option considered, action items and the outcomes.
  - Research
    * This section includes all the references that have been used in the designing and evaluating phases for the rendering process.
  - Rendering design